 Utah Power & Light Company was no exception.
 Forced to reduce its workforce as well as its wages, the Company laid off more than one fourth of its workers (nearly 600 employees) between 1929 and 1932 and cut wages by almost 20% by 1933.
 Company management tried various methods to lessen the impact on employees.
 They asked employees to limit their workweek to three or four days, resulting in fewer layoffs, but also in decreased paychecks.
 For a time, management even allowed employees to borrow against their next paycheck, but this quickly became a burden to the Company.
 Finally management asked employees to band together and form a credit union.

 The basic concept of a credit union is people pooling their money and making loans to one another under the guiding philosophy not for profit, not for charity, but for service.
 As member-owned, not-for-profit cooperative financial institutions, credit unions date back to the mid-1800s and have always had roots in members, not money.
 "Let it never be forgotten that the credit union is, above all else, an association of people, not dollars."
 (Alphonse Desjardins, 1854-1920).

 Guided by this philosophy, the first meeting of Utah Power & Light Employees Association was held June 5, 1935.
 At this time, the Articles of Incorporation and By-Laws were written and officers of the Credit Union were elected.
 Employees of the Company found strength in uniting to help save their financial security and standard of living.

-In 2000, UP&L Ogden Credit Union merged with Utah Power & Light Credit Union.
+In 2000, UP&L Ogden Credit Union merged with Utah Power & Light Employees' Credit Union.

 In 2008, Balance Rock Credit Union merged with Utah Power Credit Union.